 The Multifaith Center may be reserved as a gathering, meeting, and retreat space for campus spiritual communities, local religious communities, and related peace, service, and social justice organizations.

-To make a reservation, please fill out this online form.
-Once scheduled, users may gain access by going to the Wilder Hall Information Desk and trading an official ID for the keys.
-If the Wilder Hall Information Desk is closed, scheduled users may call Campus Security at (440) 775-8444 to gain access.
-Space users are responsible for following ORSL policies regarding the kitchen and all spaces, and users may be charged a fee if the spaces are not left in a clean and neat condition.
+To make a reservation, please fill out the online reservation request form.
+Space users are responsible for following ORSL policies regarding the kitchen and all spaces.
+Users may be charged a fee if the spaces are not left in a clean and neat condition.

 The facility includes:

 - An entrance foyer with space for stowing personal belongings